Info & FAQs

 The ALS Bar will serve delicious beers, wines and spirits, and we are delighted to work with partners on some glorious cocktail bars and other beverage options.

-• 24 cans of beer + 1 bottle of spirits.
+• 24 cans of beer OR 1 ltr spirits OR 1.5 ltr of Wine

-There will be a full programme of yoga, massages, therapies, The Bosca Beatha Sauna and more all situated in the gentle riverside surrounds of The Mellow Meadow.
-These will be available to pre book close to the festival.
+There will be a programme of yoga, massages, therapies, The Bosca Beatha Sauna and more all situated in the gentle riverside surrounds of The Mellow Meadow.

 Having spawned like frogs over the pandemic, Team ALS consists of a small but growing band of mini festival lovers!